 top of page

-How to Find the Subject for Your Photography.
+How to Find Your Subject in Photography.

 When people start their path in photography, they sometimes expect that they will be inspired by an arbitrary external factor and come up with an idea about a new photographic project.
 In my belief, that never does the trick.